 Fried Eggs

-Fried eggs can be cooked sunny-side-up or over-easy.
-To fry an egg, heat oil or butter in a skillet.
-Crack the egg directly into the pan.
-For sunny-side-up, cook until the white is set but the yolk is still runny.
-For over-easy, carefully flip the egg and cook it for a minute more until the yolk is slightly firmer.
+Fried eggs can only be cooked sunny-side-up or over-easy.
+To fry an egg: Heat oil or butter in a skillet.
+Dreak the egg straight into the pan.
+For sunny-side-up, cook until the white is firm though the yolk has not yet set.
+For over-easy, gently flip the egg and cook it for another minute until the yolk is a bit firmer.

 Why People Love Fried Eggs

-- Variety in preparation (over medium, over hard, etc.).
+- Variety in cooking method (medium, hard, etc.).

-- Great as a protein-rich topping for burgers or on toast.
+- Wonderful as a protein-rich spoonful on burgers or spread on toast.

 Baked Eggs

-Baking eggs is a fantastic way to create a one-dish meal.
-You can crack eggs into a baking dish, add ingredients like cheese, vegetables, or meats, and bake until the eggs are set.
-This cooking method infuses the eggs with flavors from the other ingredients, making for a delicious brunch option.
+Baking eggs is a great way to create one-dish meals.
+You can crack eggs right into a baking dish, and add anything from cheese to vegetables or meats before baking until the eggs set.
+Because the eggs are cooked with other ingredients, the cooking method infuses their flavor, making this a delicious star for brunch.

 - Spinach and feta cheese